Sool

-Sool (Sool, صول) is an administrative region (gobol) in south eastern Somaliland/north western Somalia.
-It borders Togdheer to the west, Sanaag to the north, Ethiopia to the south and Nugal, Bari to the east.
+Sool (Sool, صول) is a disputed administrative region (gobol).
+It borders Togdheer to the west, Sanaag to the north, Ethiopia to the south, and Nugal and Bari to the east.
 Its capital city is Las Anod.
-The region is disputed by the self-declared Republic of Somaliland and Puntland, a Federal Member State of Somalia.
-The region is partially controlled by both polities.
+The region is disputed by the self-declared Republic of Somaliland and the North Eastern State (SSC-Khatumo), and is partially controlled by both polities.
+Puntland also has claims on the region as it does not recognize SSC-Khatumo.

-Territorial dispute

-Sool is disputed by Somaliland and Puntland.
-The former basis its claim on the British Somaliland protectorate borders, and the later on the territory inhabited by the Harti clan that established the state in 1998.
-Khatumo State and its predecessor SSC Movement which rejected both claims also made attempts to establish a separate administration in the region.

-In 2003, Puntland sent troops to Las Anod under the pretext of conflict mediation and occupied it outright.
-Somaliland and Puntland were in conflict west of Las Anod.
-In 2007, Somaliland took military control of Las Anod.
-Somaliland and Puntland were in conflict near Tukaraq.
-In 2018, the Somaliland army captured Tukaraq.
-In April 2019, the Somaliland army took control of Taleh.
-In May 2022 Somaliland captured Bo'ame, the last town in the region outside of Somaliland control.

-Due to the prolonged conflict between Somaliland and Puntland, many Dhulbahante and Warsangeli living in the region do not recognize the Sool region and eastern Sanaag, as either Somaliland or Puntland.

 History

 From 1944 to 1974, the Sool region was formerly Las Anod district.
 It was one of three districts under British protection.
 The other two districts were the Burao and hargeysa districts.

 In 1974 most Sool was part of the larger Nugaal region, with its capital at Garowe.
 It was established as a separate region in 1984 with its capital at Las Anod.

+Las Anod conflict

+Due to the prolonged conflict between Somaliland and Puntland, many Dhulbahante and Warsangeli living in the region did not recognize the Sool region and eastern Sanaag, as either Somaliland or Puntland.
+On 5 January 2023, Somaliland forces withdrew from Las Anod after mass civil unrest in the city.
+On October 19, the government of Somalia recognized the state of SSC-Khaatumo as a federal member.
+Since the defeat of Somaliland troops in the base in Goojacde, much of Sool has been under the control of SSC-Khatumo.